peterwittek/ncpol2sdpa/README.rst

 Ncpol2sdpa
 ==========
-Ncpol2sdpa is a tool to convert a polynomial optimization problem of either commutative or noncommutative variables to a sparse semidefinite programming (SDP) problem that can be processed by the `SDPA <http://sdpa.sourceforge.net/>`_ family of solvers, `MOSEK <http://www.mosek.com/>`_, or further processed by `PICOS <http://picos.zib.de/>`_ to solve the problem by `CVXOPT <http://cvxopt.org/>`_ .
-The optimization problem can be unconstrained or constrained by equalities and inequalities.
-This relaxation is also known as the NPA hierarchy.

-The objective is to be able to solve very large scale optimization problems.
+Ncpol2sdpa solves global polynomial optimization problems of either commutative variables or noncommutative operators through a semidefinite programming (SDP) relaxation.
+The optimization problem can be unconstrained or constrained by equalities and inequalities, and also by constraints on the moments.
+The objective is to be able to solve large scale optimization problems.
 Example applications include:

-- When using commutative variables, the generated hierarchy is identical to `Lasserre's <http://dx.doi.org/10.1137/S1052623400366802>`_.
+- When the polynomial optimization problem is defined over commutative variables, the generated SDP hierarchy is identical to `Lasserre's <http://dx.doi.org/10.1137/S1052623400366802>`_.
 In this case, the functionality resembles the MATLAB toolboxes `Gloptipoly <http://homepages.laas.fr/henrion/software/gloptipoly/>`_, and, with the chordal extension, `SparsePOP <http://sparsepop.sourceforge.net/>`_.
 - `Relaxations <http://nbviewer.ipython.org/github/peterwittek/ipython-notebooks/blob/master/Parameteric%20and%20Bilevel%20Polynomial%20Optimization%20Problems.ipynb>`_ of `parametric <http://dx.doi.org/10.1137/090759240>`_ and `bilevel <http://arxiv.org/abs/1506.02099>`_ polynomial optimization problems.
-- `Maximum quantum violation <http:/dx.doi.org/10.1103/PhysRevLett.98.010401>`_ of `Bell inequalities <http://peterwittek.com/2014/06/quantum-bound-on-the-chsh-inequality-using-sdp/>`_, also in `multipartite scenarios <http://peterwittek.github.io/multipartite_entanglement/>`_.
+- When the polynomials are over noncommutative operators, the generated SDP is a step in the Navascués-Pironio-Acín (NPA) hierarchy.
+The most notable example is calculating the `maximum quantum violation <http:/dx.doi.org/10.1103/PhysRevLett.98.010401>`_ of `Bell inequalities <http://peterwittek.com/2014/06/quantum-bound-on-the-chsh-inequality-using-sdp/>`_, also in `multipartite scenarios <http://peterwittek.github.io/multipartite_entanglement/>`_.
 - `Nieto-Silleras <http://dx.doi.org/10.1088/1367-2630/16/1/013035>`_ hierarchy for `quantifying randomness <http://peterwittek.com/2014/11/the-nieto-silleras-and-moroder-hierarchies-in-ncpol2sdpa/>`_ and for `calculating maximum guessing probability <http://nbviewer.ipython.org/github/peterwittek/ipython-notebooks/blob/master/Optimal%20randomness%20generation%20from%20entangled%20quantum%20states.ipynb>`_.
 - `Moroder <http://dx.doi.org/10.1103/PhysRevLett.111.030501>`_ hierarchy to enable PPT-style and other additional constraints.
 - Sums-of-square (SOS) decomposition based on the dual solution.